-2. Open Root Explorer and select Allow to allow root access if prompted.
+- Open Root Explorer and select Allow to give root access if prompted.

-7. Once the device restarts, open an app that requires a Google account such as Market, Gmail or GTalk.
-You will be prompted to create a new account or login using an existing account.
+Once the device restarts, open an app that requires a Google account such as Google Play, Gmail, or Hangouts.
+You will be prompted to create a new account or log in using an existing account.
 That’s all there is to it.

 How to Change Default Google Account: Final Words